 Costa Rica is more expensive than any other Central American country.

-With that said, Costa Rica is still at least 35% cheaper than many developed countries including the United States or the United Kingdom, Germany, and other European countries.
+With that said, Costa Rica is still at approximately 37% cheaper than many developed countries including the United States or the United Kingdom, Germany, and other European countries.

 However, many of the products that you enjoy in the United States have a higher price tag to here.